D3c0de-a11y/webproxy/README.md

 ## Environment variables

 - `PORT` – Port to listen on (default `3000`).
-- `https_proxy` – Optional outbound proxy for fetching Intuit sites.

 ## Deploying

 ### Replit

-1. Add a new Node.js Repl and copy the repo files.
+1. Create a Node.js Repl and copy the files.
 2. Set the `PORT` variable under **Secrets**.
-3. Start with `node server.js`.
+3. Run `node server.js`.

 ### Render

-1. Create a new Web Service from this repo.
+1. Create a Web Service from this repo.
-2. Set build command to `npm install` and start command to `node server.js`.
+2. Build with `npm install` and start with `node server.js`.
-3. Define `PORT` environment variable if you need a custom port.
+3. Define the `PORT` environment variable if custom.